Please see below for some frequently asked questions about the awards. If your query is not answered here, please feel free to contact us.

 - Do I have to be a member of the RAI to win an award?

-Absolutely not – the awards are open to everyone in the country regardless of whether or not you are a member.
-However, you do receive some benefits as a member such as a discount on ticket prices for all awards events, direct updates & notifications of the awards each year and some posters and widgets to help encourage your customers to nominate you
+Absolutely not – the Irish Restaurant Awards are open to every hospitality business in the country regardless of whether or not you are a member.
+However, you do receive some benefits as a member such as a discount on ticket prices for all awards events and direct updates.

 - We received a letter to say we have been nominated, what does this mean?

-For two weeks in January, the public were able to nominate their favourite restaurants, cafes, gastro pubs, chefs and food heroes through www.irishtimes.com.
-You received a letter because they chose you as their favourite establishment which means you now have the chance to win an award
+For two weeks in June, the public were able to nominate their favourite restaurants, cafes, gastro pubs, chefs and food heroes through www.irishtimes.com.
+You received a letter because they chose you as their favourite establishment which means you now have the chance to win an award.
+You will be sent further information about your Regional Event / Online Shortlist also.

 - What happens next?